You Can Be Grateful and Struggling: Making Space for Both in Motherhood

 But those messages often silence real emotions.
 They create shame around the parts of motherhood that are confusing, boring, frustrating, or hard.

-Here’s the thing: You don’t have to enjoy every moment to be a good mother.
+The pressure to perform gratitude is one of the quietest forms of emotional isolation in motherhood.
+You don’t have to enjoy every moment to be a good mother.
 You don’t have to love every phase to be doing it right.

 Emotional Honesty Builds Resilience